 1. All our actions affect others.
 The Bible tells us that all creation is groaning.
 Why?
 Because of the mess our planet is in through the actions of mankind.
 You cannot act without it impacting someone.
 If you sit in your room and do nothing, you are having an impact.
 You can have a positive or negative, massive or tiny impact - but your actions matter.

 2. Study after study has shown that children benefit from a married family (man and woman) and that this brings stability and confidence, even health and security.
-The same cannot be said therefore for gay couples, taking one example.
+While a gay couple can often provide more security than a single person, nothing is the same as the security of a loving marriage between husband and wife.

 People claim to want to uphold the rights of children yet we see the impact of damaged children and young people.
 Yet people consider gay 'marriage' as a 'right'.
 They are in effect saying, 'our right is more important than the right of children and society now and in the future.'
 This kind of selfishness and self-addiction is prevalent across all people (including in the church) and is part of the root of the world's problems - sin.

 5. It impacts on freedom of speech where you cannot take a verbal stand for what you believe freely, if what you believe is against what society deems acceptable.
-In a time where secular is dominating God's way, this will be an increasing issue in many areas.
+If people who are gay have rights, they must also accept other opinions.
+Otherwise what we have is dictatorship.

-As Christians we must unite and take up the cause in love, while serving gay people in other ways (people we meet in life).
+As Christians we must speak God's truth in love, while serving gay people in other ways (people we meet in life).
 My friends don't agree with my Christian standpoint, I don't agree with all they do but I still love them and support them.
 To not love people is as much of a sin as anything else.
 And here I'm talking to you and me - the church.
-Don't lets be responsible for more problems than Jesus has called us to solve through his loving truth!
+Don't be responsible for more problems than Jesus has called us to solve through his loving truth!